VishnuGShephertz/App42Wear-Push-Notification/README.md

 # Design Details:

-__Registration for PushNotification__ To register for PushNotification on App42 , you have to use method written in App42GCMService.java file, that register your GCM registration Id on App42.
+__Registration for Push Notification__ To register for Push Notification on App42 , you have to use method written in App42GCMService.java file, that register your GCM registration Id on App42.

 ```
 	private void registerWithApp42(String regId) {